 1.- PROGRAMME DESCRIPTION

-With a view to creating closer bonds with the Port’s social environment, the Port Authority of Bilbao offers a programme of educational visits designed for all schoolchildren in the Basque Country so that they may learn about the historical development and the present reality of port activity..
+With the aimw to create closer bonds with the Port’s social environment, the Port Authority of Bilbao offers since 2014 a programme of educational visits designed for all schoolchildren in the Basque Country so that they may learn about the historical development and the present reality of the port activity..

-The visits – which will be in Basque or Spanish- are free and are aimed at schoolchildren in the 10 to 15 age group.
-They will take place from Monday to Friday every day during the school year, coinciding with both the school calendar and timetables in order to fall in with the needs of the different schools.
+The visits – which will be in Basque or Spanish- are free and are aimed at schoolchildren between 5th grade of primary school and 4th grade of secondary school.
+They take place from Monday to Friday every day during the school year, coinciding with both the school calendar and timetables in order to take into account the needs of the different schools.

-The Port Authority expects the programme, known as “Ezagutu Portua”, (Basque for “Know your Port”), to bring the Port closer to 4000 schoolchildren a year.
+This programme, known as “Ezagutu Portua”, (Basque for “Know your Port”), will bring the Port closer to 4000 schoolchildren a year.
 To make it easier for them to reach the Port facilities, the Port Authority will put on a free return bus service.

 - History and Geography (History of the River and Port, its location and positioning)